-- 1. Unbalanced MD
+- 1. Unbalanced MDC

-- 2. MD based on redundant slices
+- 2. MD based on redundant slices,

-- 3. MD based on EMDSQ.
+- MD based on EMDSQ.

-Nevertheless, all MD employed methods have as starting point the MD paradigm of providing several descriptions in order to overcome the channel impairments each one of them is conceptually different.
+All employed MDC methods have as starting point the MD paradigm of providing several descriptions in order to overcome the channel impairments each one of them is conceptually different.
 Therefore the proposed solution will not be limited in just tuning a specific approach to the SUIT framework but to provide a broader solution based on conceptually different approaches.